zeroDivZero/notes-excel/notes/functions/text/MID.md

 # `MID()`

-Chars in middle of string, given starting pos and length.
+Characters in middle of string, given starting position and length.

 ## Syntax